mkashifraja22/mkashifraja22/README.md

 # About Me

-As a seasoned Python developer with a strong academic background (BSc in Computer Science from NCBA&E Lahore and MSc in Computer Science from FAST NUCES), I possess a unique blend of technical expertise and project management skills.
+As a seasoned Python developer with over 4 years of hands on experience and a strong academic background (BSc in Computer Science from NCBA&E Lahore and MSc in Computer Science from FAST NUCES), I possess a unique blend of technical expertise and project management skills.
 My extensive experience in web development spans over a year, with proficiency in:

 - **Python Frameworks**: Django, Flask, FastAPI
 - **Databases**: SQL, MySQL, SQLite, PostgreSQL, Peewee, MongoDB, Google Cloud Services